Aesthetic Realism is a cult

 Get notified when I update this site.

-What's all this about?
-Aesthetic Realism is a small psychological cult in New York City.
-I was a member, as was my mother, my first father, and my maternal grandparents.
-These days I'm telling the truth about how they operate.
+Aesthetic Realism is a small mind-control cult group in New York City.
+I was a member, since I was born into the group.
+These days I'm telling the truth about how the group operates — and lots of other former members are joining me.

-Aesthetic Realists believe their founder was the greatest person ever to live, and that his writings are greater than the Bible.
-Members must accept the founder's teachings completely and without question; the biggest sin one can commit in the group is to show insufficient "gratitude" for the founder or Aesthetic Realism.
-Members are also expected to recruit family and friends, and generally have to cut off relations with family members whom they can't get to join.
-The group effectively controls every significant aspect of their members' lives -- right down to whom they must marry.
-But what AR is best known for is its alleged cure for homosexuality that it promoted in the 70's and 80's.
-(The basis of the cure?
-Professing undying devotion to the founder and his teachings.)
+Like all cults, Aesthetic Realists believe their founder was the greatest person ever to live, that his writings are more important than the Bible, and that he came up with the One True Answer for all the world's problems.
+The biggest sin one can commit in the group is to show insufficient gratitude for the founder or for Aesthetic Realism itself.
+Members are expected to recruit family and friends, and generally have to cut off relations with family members whom they can't get to join (or with family and friends who join for a while, but then leave).
+The group effectively controls every significant aspect of their members' lives — right down to whom they can marry.
+But what AR is best known for is its alleged cure for homosexuality, which it was embarrassed into giving up after so many of the "cured" fell off the wagon.
+(Bizarrely, the cure involves professing undying devotion to the founder and his teachings.)
+And like most cults, the Aesthetic Realists also suffer from delusions of grandeur, obsessive paranoia, and wildly hysterical reaction to any criticism.

 There's lots of stuff on this site, but perhaps the most relevant are: